 A day in the life of a drone pilot

-Drone pilot Bevin Lealand uses aerial mapping to help farmers survey and develop their farms.
+Drone pilot Bevin Lealand uses aerial mapping to survey farms.

 Licensed commercial drone pilot Bevin Lealand helps farmers check their land and the health of their plants.
 Bevin can show them which areas of crops are performing well using aerial photographic colour mapping.